eirikeve/esrdgan/README.md

 There are also some sample inputs in the [`input`](input/) folder.

-The performance of the model is not as good as SOTA implementations, and there are ta few key reasons I believe caused this:
+The performance of the model is not as good as SOTA implementations, and there are a few key reasons I believe caused this:
 1) The model was not pretrained for PSNR (which is quite common to do)
 2) The model was trained for fewer iterations than most SOTA implementations (200k iterations of batch size 8 vs. ESRGAN's ~500k iterations of batch size 16, after PSNR-oriented pretraining)
 3) The model was more shallow than SOTA implementations, the reason being limited computing resources